wubaoyuan/DIA/README.md

 the image, but also diverse from each other to reduce redundancy.
 DIA can be seen as a redefinition of the automatic image annotation (AIA), to encourage the results of AIA to be more close to human annotations.

-Why Diverse Image Annotation & Observations of Human Annotations
+Motivations from Observations of Human Annotations
 ----
 In current automatic image annotation (AIA), the general target is to predict most relevant tags of the image.
 However, we find that there are obvious differences between the results of AIA and the ones of human annotations,